Roasted Sweet Potato Bowl with Crispy Kale

 Favorite

-I’m having a moment with simple whole-food recipes that let the ingredients really shine, and this Roasted Sweet Potato Bowl is so simple and nourishing that you won’t believe how much flavor it packs with its spicy chickpeas and crispy kale chips.
+I’m having a moment with simple whole-food recipes that let the ingredients really shine, and this Roasted Sweet Potato Bowl is so simple and nourishing that you won’t believe how much flavor it packs with its crunchy chickpeas and crispy kale chips.
 I pair it with a super easy yogurt sauce.
 It’s my go-to yogurt sauce that only takes 5 minutes to prepare!

-Why This Recipe Works
+Why I Love This Recipe (As a Nutritionist)

 Ingredient Notes